 Peoria Area Food Bank

-The Peoria Area Food Bank provides food, hygiene products and USDA commodities to more than 40,000 individuals in our community.
-In 2019, we distributed over three million pounds of food and grocery products using a network of 83 pantries and soup kitchens in Peoria, Tazewell and Mason counties.
-Our Mobile Fresh Produce Pantry provides fresh produce; the Mobile Pantry distributes food products to food-insecure individuals living in food deserts, and our Backpack Program provides nutritious meals to children who have little to eat at home.
+The Peoria Area Food Bank provides food, hygiene products, and USDA commodities to more than 40,860 individuals living with food insecurities in our community.
+In 2020, we distributed over 2.3 million pounds of food and grocery products using a network of over 80 pantries and soup kitchens located in Peoria, Tazewell and Mason counties.
+Our Mobile Fresh Produce Pantry provides fresh produce to income-eligible clients of the Peoria County Health Department’s WIC program and Heartland Health Services.

 PCCEO Head Start serves 585 children in a comprehensive early childhood education program.
-Currently, full day services are being offered at Woodruff Technical Center, Manual Head Start, Harrison Head Start and Trewyn Pavilion Head Start Center, while 374 part-day slots are offered at the Webster Head Start Center.
+Currently, because of the COVID-19 pandemic, full day services are being offered at the BDGP Early Childhood Center, Woodruff Technical Center, Manual Head Start, Harrison Head Start, and Trewyn Pavilion Head Start Center, while 105 full day slots are offered at the Webster Head Start Center.

 Early Head Start

-PCCEO Early Head Start (EHS) is a comprehensive family development program that primarily focuses on supporting pregnant women and parents of children from infancy to age three.
-Our services are designed to help children and families reach their optimum potential educationally, socially and economically.
+PCCEO Early Head Start (EHS) is a family development program that focuses on supporting pregnant women and parents of children from infancy to age three.
+Our services help children and families reach their optimum potential educationally, socially and economically.
 We also monitor physical and mental health and wellness for children to support their ability to achieve developmental milestones and attain school readiness.

 Low-Income Home Energy Assistance